AlBarbe/Plant-as-button/README.md

 <!-- HEADER -->
 # Plant as Button 🌱

-Wouldn't be cool to use a plant a touch sensor?
+Wouldn't be cool to use as a plant a touch sensor?
 Here's something you may like...

 <!-- TABLE OF CONTENTS -->